TheLazyLearnerIII/Security-project-2---Mini-SecOps/README.md

 This example highlights a **Danger-level issue** where CloudTrail was not configured securely, with remediation advice.
 ![CloudTrail Danger Finding](docs/cloudtrail-danger-dashboard.png)

-## Findings
+## Key Findings & Remediation

-ScoutSuite identified issues such as:
+ScoutSuite identified a **Danger-level issue**:
+- **CloudTrail misconfiguration** (not fully secured/logging as expected).

+**Remediation (via Terraform):**
-- S3 bucket versioning disabled
+- Fixed S3 bucket policy for CloudTrail logs.
+- Ensured versioning + encryption enabled on log bucket.
-- CloudTrail not multi-region
+- Verified CloudTrail is writing logs to the bucket.

-- Root account access used
+* Re-scanned with ScoutSuite to confirm improvements.